10 Best Rule Of 40 Profitable for November 2025

 - Cyclical demand in gaming and consumer electronics

-- Competitive pressure from AMD, Intel, and emerging players
+- Competitive pressure from AMD and emerging AI chipmakers

 Microsoft Corporation (MSFT)